A Veteran’s Resume and Job Hunting Guide

 Colorado

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

-• Hire a Veteran: This Colorado Department of Labor and Employment program offers one-on-one coaching for resume writing, interviewing, translating military experience into civilian responsibilities, etc.
+• Hire a Veteran: This Colorado Department of Labor and Employment program offers one-on-one coaching for things like resume writing, interviewing, and translating military experience into civilian responsibilities.

 • Salute Colorado: This organization offers veteran employment services such as mentorship, career coaching, networking, and peer support.